“Prepare the earth for the future” is the core element of a Sustainable Farming system.

 In NZ we met Shane Carroll & Nicola Shadbolt who farm in the Pohangina Valley near Palmerston North.

 In the UK some soils are perfect for ryegrass & white clover but others are not.
 Dry soils may well be better off in herbal pastures ie Chicory + clover or Plantain + White Clover without grasses.
-We need to move away from thinking that ryegrass/clover is our only option especially on dry soils.
-It may not be our best option to increase soil organic matter (SOM) either so we need to start looking outside the box.

 No comments: